 We bring together work on social, economic, and regional inclusion with a focus on those marginalised on grounds of gender and sexuality, class, caste, religion, and region.

-We facilitate three main activities to promote social inclusion; C.S.
-Award, Young Volunteers and Internships, and Media Award.
+We facilitate three main activities to promote social inclusion; the C.S.
+Award, young volunteers and internships, and the Media Award.

 C.S.
 AwardThe C.S Award was introduced in memory of late Shri C. Subramaniam to honour leadership at the grassroot level in India.
 A recipient of the Bharat Ratna Award, he was a great visionary and the first chairperson of NFI.
 The award not only offers an opportunity for social sector workers to strengthen their leadership, it also recognises their efforts on the ground, and has been instrumental in bringing together diverse groups, who work with marginalised communities across the country.

-Young Volunteers and InternshipsDuring the summer, we encourage youngsters between 18 to 27 years to apply for a six-week internship that introduces them to the workings of an NGO.
-25 individuals join our partners in rural and semi-urban areas across the countryto work on the field, understand the issues faced by the underprivileged communities, and recognise the developmental challenges of our country.
+Young volunteers and internshipsDuring the summer, we encourage youngsters between 18 to 27 years to apply for a six-week internship that introduces them to the workings of an NGO.
+25 individuals join our partners in rural and semi-urban areas across the country to work on the field, understand the issues faced by the underprivileged communities, and recognise the developmental challenges of our country.
 The internship is rounded off with a workshop, a certificate ceremony, and the way forward for those who choose to further their careers in the social service sector.
 We also offer annual grants to CSOs that work with the youth in central and north-east India.
-These grants help CSOs build their institutions and aid in FCRA registrations, salaries, hardware and software, legal requirements etc. Organisations we have worked with include Patang, Centre for Youth Development Activities, Swechha, Institute of Social Studies Trust, Abhivyakti, and Awadh People’s Forum.
+These grants help CSOs build their institutions and aid in FCRA registrations, salaries, hardware and software, and legal requirements.
+Some of the organisations we have worked with include Patang, Centre for Youth Development Activities, Swechha, Institute of Social Studies Trust, Abhivyakti, and Awadh People’s Forum.